-Creating invoices with clear language and offering early payment discounts are two ways to avoid having to create a past due invoice in the first place.
+Creating invoices with clear language and offering early payment discounts are two ways to avoid having the create a past-due invoice in the first place.
 The ultimate goal is to encourage timely payments on the initial invoice.

 A commercial invoice is typically created when there are international transactions involved.
 They are considered customs documents to be used when a company is exporting goods globally.
-The information you include on a commercial invoices will be used to calculate tarffis, so it’s vital that everything is accurate.
+The information you include on commercial invoices will be used to calculate tariffs, so it’s vital that everything is accurate.

 Although there is no standard format for commercial invoices, they must include specific data, like:

 - Good being exported and the reason why

 - The country or territory of origin